 I am a junior at Hunter College pursuing a Bachelor's in both Chinese and Economics.
 I'm originally from Albany, New York, but before moving to New York City for college I spent a gap year in France living with a host family.
 I have a lot of interests, but my favorite things to do are traveling, reading, learning languages, listening to music and going to concerts, surfing, and going to the movies.
 My favorite band is OutKast, my favorite book is Flowers for Algernon, and my favorite movie is (I'm cheating) the Lord of the Rings trilogy.
 Surfing is my absolute favorite pastime though - it's both the most relaxing and the most exciting sport I've ever tried.

 I have a lot of experience working with students in diverse subjects.
 In high school I volunteered every day after school to help underclassmen who were struggling in English and History and in preparing for the SAT.
 Since then, I've taught both English and French to language exchange partners - we sit down and I teach them my language for an hour, and then they teach me their language for an hour.
 My tutoring philosophy is that I'm not here to give you the answers; I'm here to provide encouragement, experience, and guidance.
-The specific strategies we use to help you reach your goals will depend on what subject we're looking at, but I will always adapt my style to best suit your needs.
+The specific strategies we use to help you reach your goals will depend on what subject we're looking at, but I will always adapt my style to best suit your needs and make learning accessible.

 I offer tutoring in French, Chinese, History, English, and test prep, including the SAT, ACT, AP, PSAT, SSAT, ISEE and HSPT.